Chapter 1: Introduction

 If, however, you are running from the GNU download,

-then these plugins are not present and must be downloaded separately.
+then these files must be downloaded separately.

 Currently, these plug-ins are available: